Dark-Fusion-Protocol/scl-host/README.md

 ## Post Requests
 - ### Commands
   - Send payload to be processed: {URl}:{Port}/commands
-    - Json body for post is a command struct which contains a txid string and a payload string
+    - Json body for post is a command struct which contains a TXID string and a payload string.

 - ### Check If Utxos are bound
-  - Send list of utxos to be checked if they are bound: {URl}:{Port}/check_utxos
+  - Send list of UTXOs to be checked if they are bound: {URl}:{Port}/check_utxos
     - Json body for the post is a CheckBalancesResult object
-    - A list of UtxoBalanceResult objects will be return being the same length of the utxos sent, with the balance_type of  indicatting what it is bound to.
+    - A list of UtxoBalanceResult objects will be return being the same length of the UTXOs sent, with the balance_type of  indicating what it is bound to.
       - If the balance value is 0 the utxo is unbound
       - If the balance type starts with O- it means it is a bid and the SCL owner amount is contained in the balance_value
       - If the balance type starts with B- it means it is a bid and the SCL bid amount is contained in the balance_value